IBM/MAX-Object-Detector/training/data_preparation/README.md

 ## Object Detection - Data Preparation

-Training the Object Detector requires images and their annotations using bounding boxes.
+Training the Object Detector requires a dataset of images, annotated with the bounding boxes of each object identified in each image.

-To ease creating annotations in Cloud Object Storage bucket, we can use [the Cloud Annotations Tool](https://cloud.annotations.ai/login), a fast, easy and collaborative open source image annotation tool that sits on top of IBM Cloud Object Storage that allows us to upload photos and interactively draw bounding boxes around objects in the image"
+To easily create annotated image datasets, we can use [the Cloud Annotations Tool](https://cloud.annotations.ai/login), a fast, easy and collaborative open source image annotation tool that makes it easy to interactively draw bounding boxes around objects in images residing on [IBM Cloud Object Storage](https://www.ibm.com/cloud/object-storage).

 Follow the instructions in this document to prepare your data for training the object detector model.
 - [Prerequisites](#prerequisites)